Working for the MayorMan on Five

 6 of 7

 How a staff photographer shot the mayor’s official portrait.
-Click on the second image to play audio.
+Click the play button to listen to this audio clip.

 Audio: László Kondor, Daley’s official photographer 1972-1976, interview excerpt, November 6, 2013